Grief & The Healing Power of Writing

 Writing helps us lighten our emotional load when we’re holding the weight of grief.

-You don’t have to be a prolific writer or fan or journaling.
+You don’t have to be a prolific writer or devotee of journaling.
 Putting pen to paper is transformative in and of itself.
 Here are some benefits to writing when we’re grieving:

 1. Processing Emotions

-Writing allows us to express and process complex emotions that may feel overwhelming or hard to articulate in conversation.
-Grief can bring up a range of feelings—sadness, anger, confusion, guilt, even relief—and writing provides a safe space to explore and release these emotions without judgment.
-Journaling or writing letters (even to the person you've lost) can help clarify your thoughts and offer a sense of emotional release.
+Writing allows us to express and process complex emotions that may feel overwhelming or hard to verbally articulate in conversation.
+Grief usually brings up a range of emotions—sadness, anger, confusion, guilt, even regret—and writing provides a safe space to explore and release these emotions without judgment (plus, no one will read it besides you).
+Journaling or writing letters (letters you’ll never send) can help clarify your thoughts, serving as an “emptying” practice, and offer a sense of emotional release.

 2. Externalizing Pain

-Putting our felt grief into words can externalize the pain, giving us a way to “talk” about it when it feels hard, or even if it feels like no one around us can fully understand what we’re going through.
-This helps to create some distance between the grief and yourself, which can offer relief.
-It’s a way of confronting the emotion without being consumed by it.
+Putting our felt grief into written word can externalize the pain, giving us a way to “talk” about it when it feels hard, or even if it feels like no one around us can fully understand what we’re going through.
+Writing through grief also offers us a way of confronting the emotion without being consumed by it.

 3. Creating Meaning

-Writing about our loved one, the relationship with them, or our experiences can help create meaning out of loss.
-This might involve writing stories, memories, or even poems about the person, as well as reflecting on the positive impact they had on our life.
-It can transform grief from feeling unbearable and unfair into a sense of meaning and gratitude.
+Writing about what we’ve lost can help to foster finding meaning from of loss.
+This might involve writing stories, memories, or even poems about what or who we’ve lost.
+Writing can transform grief from feeling unbearable and unfair into a sense of meaning and gratitude over time.
+It’s essential to note: this isn’t a quick or overnight process; it’s a journey that takes time.

 4. Tracking Progress

 Grief isn’t linear!
-Though, writing can serve as a way to track our emotional and psychological process and progress over time.
-Looking back on earlier entries might reveal how feelings have evolved, showing signs of healing and growth.
+Though, writing can serve as a way to track our emotional and psychological processes and progress over time.
+Looking back on earlier entries might reveal how feelings have shifted and evolved, showing signs of healing and growth.
 This can be validating when it feels like healing isn’t happening at the rate we want it to or hoped for.

 5. Providing a Sense of Control

-Grief often feels out of our control, especially when it’s sudden or unexpected.
+Grief often feels so out of our control, especially when it’s sudden or unexpected.
 Writing can give us back a sense of agency, as it’s something we can choose to do on our own terms.
-Writing may also provide structure in a time when everything feels chaotic, disoriented or disorganized.
+Writing may also provide structure in a time when everything feels chaotic, disoriented, or disorganized.

 6. Connecting with Others